Terence MacSwiney: Background

 Born at 23 North Main Street, Cork, MacSwiney was one of eight children.
-His father, John MacSwiney, of Cork, had volunteered in 1868 to fight as a papal guard against Garibaldi, had been a schoolteacher in London and later opened a tobacco factory in Cork.
-Following the failure of this business, he emigrated to Australia in 1885 leaving Terence and the other children in the care of their mother and his eldest daughter.
+His father, John MacSwiney, of Cork, who had volunteered in 1868 to fight as a papal guard against Garibaldi, had been a schoolteacher in London and later opened a tobacco factory in Cork.
+Following the failure of this business, John emigrated to Australia in 1885 leaving Terence and the other children in the care of their mother and the eldest daughter.

 MacSwiney's mother, Mary (née Wilkinson), was an English Catholic with strong Irish nationalist opinions.
-He was educated by the Christian Brothers at the North Monastery school in Cork city, but left at fifteen to help support the family.
+Terence was educated by the Christian Brothers at the North Monastery school in Cork city but left at fifteen to help support the family.
 He became an accountancy clerk but continued his studies and matriculated successfully.
-He continued in full-time employment while he studied at the Royal University, graduating with a degree in Mental and Moral Science in 1907.
+He continued in full-time employment while he studied at Queen's College, Cork, graduating from the Royal University with a degree in Mental and Moral Science in 1907.

 In 1901 he helped to found the Celtic Literary Society, and in 1908 he founded the Cork Dramatic Society with Daniel Corkery and wrote a number of plays for them.
 His first play The Last Warriors of Coole was produced in 1910.
 His fifth play The Revolutionist (1915) took the political stand made by a single man as its theme.
 In addition to his work as a playwright, he also wrote pamphlets on Irish history.